KachiAlex/elderx/PLACEHOLDER_CLEANUP_SUMMARY.md

 **🏆 PLACEHOLDER CLEANUP: 100% COMPLETE**

-The ElderX platform now operates with **completely authentic data** and no longer displays any placeholder or mock information.
+The Care Master platform now operates with **completely authentic data** and no longer displays any placeholder or mock information.
 All telemedicine consultations, messaging, and professional references now reflect real system data only.

 **✅ Ready for Production Deployment**
 **✅ Healthcare Compliance Maintained**